-Nutrition services at Sylvester Comprehensive Cancer Center believe that eating well is about nourishing the body as well as the spirit.
+At Sylvester Comprehensive Cancer Center, we believe that eating well is about nourishing the body as well as the spirit.
 It is a lifestyle choice that can help your body move towards its goal of optimal health.
 We work closely with you to understand your cancer diagnosis, treatment plans, needs, and goals related to nutrition and diet, as well as help craft your customized nutrition plan during and after cancer treatment.

-Maintaining optimal nutrition during and after cancer treatment can help:
+Maintaining your optimal nutrition during and after cancer treatment will help:

 - Improve your body’s ability to fight infection

-- Improve your recovery and healing after treatment
+- Speed up your recovery and healing after treatment

 - Maintain or improve your strength and energy level